 This is especially the case when illness or healthcare complexity -whether you are the patient, a caregiver, or a family member- is part of your reality.
-Perhaps you are grieving the life you once imagined, while showing up every day for the one unfolding in front of you.
-Perhaps you are unsure of how to take steps forward after running on empty after months—or years—of appointments, uncertainty, and emotional heaviness.
+Perhaps it takes more energy than you feel you have to show up for the life unfolding in front of you.
+Perhaps you are unsure of how to take steps forward after running on empty after months—or years—of appointments, uncertainty and emotional heaviness.
 Or, perhaps you have been blindsided by medical information that feels like too much to possibly process.

 I know this is vulnerable work.
 It's ok to agree that you need to prioritize yourself, but not be sure what this could look like.
 In our time together, I'll provide a judgement free space for you to share your frustrations and find ways to build resilience.